-248. All reporting banks should report the sum of local claims in local currency minus local liabilities in local currency booked by foreign branches or subsidiaries located in non-EA countries where the difference is negative.
+255. All reporting banks should report the sum of local claims in local currency (on an immediate risk basis) minus local liabilities in local currency (on an immediate risk basis) booked by foreign branches or subsidiaries located in non-EA countries where the difference is negative.
 Report in absolute values.
+Please do not include local positions booked by branches and subsidiaries located in the headquarters' jurisdiction.
 60